jennifer184/Useful-Git-Commands/README.md

 #### Apply stashed changes to branch
 	$ git stash apply

+ #### Update your local branch so that it has Main's latest commits
+ 	$ git pull origin main

+ #### Update your local branch while moving the forked branch up to Main's last commit
+ 	$ git checkout cool-feature
+	$ git rebase main

 #### Undo git add
 IMPORTANT: Do not forget the flag --staged or else it will undo local changes too!